Institute for Quality and Efficiency in Health Care

-The Institute for Quality and Efficiency in Healthcare (IQWiG) (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) is a German agency responsible for assessing the quality and efficiency of medical treatments, including drugs, non-drug interventions (e.g. surgical procedures), diagnostic and screening methods, and treatment and disease management.
+The Institute for Quality and Efficiency in Health Care (IQWiG) (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) is a German agency responsible for assessing the quality and efficiency of medical treatments, including drugs, non-drug interventions (e.g. surgical procedures), diagnostic and screening methods, and treatment and disease management.
 IQWiG also supplies health information to patients and the general public.

 The organization is independent of the pharmaceutical industry, contracted solely by the Federal Ministry of Health and the Joint Federal Committee.

 Statuory basis

 IQWiG operates on a legal basis laid down in §139a and §139b of the Fifth Book of the German Social Code (SGB V) that summarises almost all provisions on statutory health insurance in Germany.

 History

 IQWiG was founded in 2004 under the directorship of Dr Peter Sawicki, who was replaced in September 2010 by Dr Jürgen Windeler.
 Windeler retired from the position in 2023, succeeded in the post by Dr Thomas Kaiser.
 Its deputy director is Dr Stefan Lange.